shabbirvividads/tauch-terminal/wp-content/themes/tauchterminal/readme.txt

 3. Activate the theme through the 'Appearance' menu in WordPress
 4. Read the "How to use the theme" and "Frequently Asked Questions" sections below and check out our website for information and examples on how best to use the theme.
 5. If you want to customize the theme, check out the readme.txt file in the tauchterminal-child folder.

-== SCREENSHOTS ==

-For now, WordPress doesn't allow themes to have more than one screenshot, but you can go to [http://xtremelysocial.com/wordpress/flat/] to see a bunch of them.

 == HOW TO USE THE THEME ==